Create high-performance, high-impact teams

 Our mission is to help you create high-performance, high-impact teams with state-of-the-art skills in BDD, test automation and software craftsmanship.
 Teams passionate about delivering value to their organisations, and with a self-sustaining culture of excellence and continual improvement.

-The Serenity Dojo Programme is six to twelve months of immersion, mentoring and active learning to help your team become 50 to 200 percent more effective at delivering business value and high quality production code and automated tests.
+The Serenity Dojo Programme involves a powerful cocktail of immersion, mentoring and active learning to help your team become 50 to 200 percent more effective at delivering business value and high quality production code and automated tests.
 We flip conventional training and coaching on its head, using the latest research in Learning Science to provide a battle-tested programme that goes above and beyond in terms of cost-effectiveness and measurable outcomes.

 The programme curriculum is deeply rooted in learning practical and applicable skills.
 Participants hone their skills from three different and mutually-reinforcing perspectives, with focus on their preferred speciality:

 The programme can be broken down into three phases:

 This phase is designed to determine the needs of the team, establish baselines, and prepare the team for the immersion phase.
 It involves two steps:

 An initial 1-2 day workshop evaluates the team's current level and establish a tailored programme suited to the team's specific needs.

 During the period leading up to the first immersion, team members become familiar with the online course material.